メインコンテンツまでスキップ

 These value will be later available as "band" used to add on the map.

-And then organize those distinct slices of data with:
+The recipe then organizes those distinct slices of data with:

 "sort_key":["to-number",["get","NETCDF_DIM_time"]],